WendyAnthony/Code_Each_Day/Code-Projects-2022.md

 ***
 ## R3D152 2022-06-01 <a name="R3D152"/>
 **Today's Progress**:
-- I was reminded that a geojson file on github will automatically produce a leaflet map
+- I was reminded that a geojson file on github will automatically produce a mapbox map in the github window (not an actual webpage)
 - I learned to make a webpage for a github repro
   - https://holtzy.github.io/Pimp-my-rmd/#share_it_online
   - https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site